 - Your Physician’s office mixed up your records with someone else with the same name.

-If unexpected when you started underwriting, life insurers may simply decline or postpone offering coverage until the item is addressed.
+Life insurers may simply decline or postpone offering coverage until your doctor evaluates you.

-If you have a past history such as substance abuse mentioned in your records but not admitted on your application, that is a difficult hurdle to overcome…we’ll work with you to get this resolved but it could take some time.
+If you have substance abuse mentioned in your records but not admitted on your application, that is difficult to overcome.

 Mixed up medical records happen more often than you think, especially with common names.